 Now let’s move on to the conclusion on the next page.

 Vampire: The Masquerade – Bloodlines is one of the finest RPGs ever made, and one of the most innovative of the 2000s.
-It is an action RPG without less role-playing than turn-based or pause-and-play RPGs… in fact it has more role-playing than almost every other video game.
-I have seen comments around the internet stating that action games cannot be good RPGs; while such comments are obviously baseless, this is one of the best games to use as an example to shut them up.
-Only Fallout 2 can arguably be said to offer role-playing than it.
+It is an action RPG without less role-playing than turn-based or real-time with pause RPGs… in fact it has more role-playing than almost every other video game.
+I have seen comments around the internet stating that action games cannot be good RPGs; while such comments are obviously baseless and illogical, this is one of the best games to use as an example to shut them up.
+Only Fallout 2 and Arcanum can arguably be said to offer role-playing than it.

 Role-playing, world design, story, characters, and dialogue are the strongest aspects of Bloodlines.
 Personally, I was never into vampire stories at all, but Bloodlines has made me a fan of Vampire: The Masquerade.
 While playing Bloodlines, I could not get enough of the lore.

 It is an official, licensed Vampire: The Masquerade product, thus existing canon besides the pen and paper RPG.
 One might expect that this mandates emphasis on lore and well written world building, and Bloodlines will not let such a person down.
-It is a mix of topics, themes, genres even, such that the player never knows what to expect.
-It can seamlessly transition from a more classic but incredibly well done horror theme such as the Ocean House Hotel, one of the most famous levels/quests in video game history, to delivering satirical social commentary riddled with intricate details, to being outright witty and hilarious, and much, much more.
+It even does justice to legendary Vampire: The Masquerade characters like Smiling Jack and Beckett.
+Bloodlines is a mix of topics, themes, genres even, such that the player never knows what to expect.
+It can seamlessly transition from a more classic but incredibly well done horror theme such as the Ocean House Hotel to delivering satirical social commentary riddled with intricate details, to being outright witty and hilarious, and much, much more.
 This is an impressive feat in its own right, not just for a video game.
 It takes supreme writing talent to pull this off, but Bloodlines makes it look easy.

 Even for those initially uninterested in Gothic style vampire stories (such as I), Bloodlines will be captivating.
 Its writing is simply too good, too inviting, for it to be anything less.

 Its biggest flaw is that it was rushed and released incomplete.
 An unofficial patch is required to play it, and even that doesn’t fix everything.
-The last few hours of the game aren’t quite on the same level as the rest.
-But despite this, it is more ambitious than pretty much any RPG being made today and released within the last few years, and has an amount of role-playing that video games unfortunately no longer strive for.
+But the remaining bugs are easy to overlook.
+Bloodlines is more ambitious than every RPG being made today and released within the last few years, and has an amount of role-playing that video games unfortunately no longer strive for.